Have you noticed your dog casually rolled over on its back lately?

 2 Things to Consider!

-When is Your Dog Rolling It’s Back?
+When is Your Dog Rolling Its Back?

 Perhaps they’re rolling incessantly.
 Taking notes of this might help you get to the root of this behavior.

 If your dog is only rolling around in front of you, don’t worry.
 It’s probably asking for a nice warm belly massage or affection.
-Speaking of affection, treating your dog blackberries can also get the job done.
+Speaking of love, treating your dog blackberries can also get the job done.

 But if your dog is doing the same only around dogs, this could indicate submission.

 But, the problem arises if your dog’s rolling is not subject to company.
 Instead, he rolls on his back continuously.

 This indicates that you need to take action.
 This could be a sign of struggle or distress.
 We will cover this later in the article.

 How is Your Dog’s Body Language?